HugoJBello/publication-scraper-typescript/data/papers.en.md

 ## Published papers

+1. **Variations in salivary stress biomarkers and their relationship with  anxiety, self-efficacy and sleeping quality in emergency health care  professionals**.
+2021 - *International Journal of Environmental Research and Public Health*  (journal-article).

 1. **Effect of Glutamine Supplementation on Muscular Damage Biomarkers in Professional Basketball Players**.
 2021 - *Nutrients*  (journal-article).